AdobeDocs/experience-manager-cloud-service.en/help/assets/tagging-management-assets-view.md

 >[!NOTE]
 >
 >* The `Name` of a tag cannot be updated.
 The root path for a tag is also based on the name of the tag.
 The path remains the same even if you update the `Title` field.
->* Additional operations such as merge, localize, and publish are available in the Admin view.
+>* Additional operations such as merge, localize, and publish are available in Assets as a Cloud Service.

 ## Deleting Tags {#deleting-tags}